-- The remuneration reflect under code 3617 on the IRP5/IT3(a) certificate. - The reason code for non-deduction of employees' tax (where applicable) reflect as 07 on the IRP5/IT3(a) certificate.
+- The remuneration reflect under code 3619 on the IRP5/IT3(a) certificate in the case of a labour broker with exemption certificate. - The remuneration reflect under code 3617 on the IRP5/IT3(a) certificate in the case of a labour broker without exemption certificate. - The reason code for non-deduction of employees' tax (where applicable) reflect as 07 on the IRP5/IT3(a) certificate.